cats-food/ResInpainting/README.md

 ```shell script
 python test.py
 ```
 By default, this will inpaint the example images under the `examples/celeba/images` with the masks `examples/celeba/masks`.
 The output results will be saved in `./results`.

+Note that please use the original image rather than masked image as the input, our model will do the masking operation.
+Using masked image as input will introduce corss-color artifact since our model contains downsampling process.
+This issue will be fixed in the future.

 For customized path, here are some args：
 - `--G1` path to generator 1